Diabetes is a life-long health condition where the amount of glucose in your blood is too high because the body cannot process it properly.

 If we get diabetes when we're young it's more likely to be Type 1.
-This is usually inherited and unavoidable - your pancreas simply stops making insulin for no apparent reason.
-So the insulin needs to be manually injected.
+This is unavoidable and can't be prevented - the pancreas simply stops making insulin for no apparent reason.
+So the insulin needs to be manually injected, and the level sugar in the blood closely monitored.
 About 10% of diabetics are Type 1.

 Type 2 is more likely to start later on in life and it occurs when your body doesn't produce enough insulin or your body develops a resistance to the amount of insulin produced.

 Type 2 is often associated with obesity, and so it can usually be controlled by measuring glucose levels, following a healthy diet and undertaking some exercise.

 I have diabetes and I feel like a freak...

 There are 3 million people diagnosed with diabetes in the UK so you really aren't alone on this one.
 Your blood is sweeter than average, and one (of millions) of chemicals in your body isn't behaving itself.
 But you're still you, and you can still live your life.

 Having diabetes isn't easy - injections, tablets, hospital check-ups - who needs it?
 But look after yourself; you're worth taking care of.
 And staying healthy is the name of the game, you'll be much better off in the long run.
 Don't let the sugary stuff (or lack of it) get you down.

 Being careful about what you eat is important for diabetics but being careful can sometimes boring or annoying.
 But eating low fat, high fibre, low sugar, plenty of fresh fruit and veg is a good thing and something that we should all be doing, diabetes or no diabetes!
 Food choice for diabetics is important but no foods are banned.